santiagobarreda/brms_tools/docs/week-1.md

-# Inspecting a single sample of values
+# Inspecting a single group of observations

 In this chapter I am going to present an introduction to some fundamental statistical concepts (i.e, probability, likelihood).
 We will discuss how to use these concepts to make inferences about our observations.